S Corporation Tax Calculator

 Calculator Features

-- Salary Optimization: Find the optimal salary/distribution split
+- Salary Optimization: Set the optimal distribution/salary ratio

-- Save Scenarios: Save different business scenarios for comparison
+- Save business scenarios: Save different business conditions to compare

-- Visualizations: Charts and graphs to understand your tax situation
+- Visualizations: Graph and charts to learn your accounting status